datacamp/courses-introduction-to-r/chapter3.md

 star_wars_matrix <- matrix(c(new_hope, empire_strikes, return_jedi), nrow = 3,
     byrow = TRUE)

-# Add your code here such that rows and columns of star.wars have a name!
+# Add your code here such that rows and columns of star_wars_matrix have a
+# name!

 # Print the matrix to the console:
 star_wars_matrix